Ryan-Bui/DATA3402_Spring_2022_Project/README.md

 ### Conclusions

 * It seems that Xception had the better F1 scores regardless of the different LRSs we used; however we did see that using a step decay LRS significantly improved the training F1 score for the VGG16 model.
-We also can conclude that while using TPUs the time to train the 3 different models was not so different with really only 1-3 seconds difference between them.
+We also can conclude that while using TPUs the time to train the 3 different models was different with VGG16 being the slowest of the 3 while pretty accurate and ResNet being the fastest however not very accurate for this dataset.
 We also saw that implementing a LRS did help with the training time for all models.

 ### Future Work